-The Q dim sum offers various animal designs, each of which are in different flavours.
-Recommended dishes are Sparrow Fly– shrimp paste and quail egg, Naughty puppy -sausage & cheese on the inside, and Ugly Duckling– duck meat and potatoes.
+The Q dim sum offers various animal designs, each of which is in a different flavour.
+Recommended dishes are Sparrow Fly–-shrimp paste and quail egg, Naughty puppy– sausage & cheese on the inside, and Ugly Duckling–duck meat and potatoes.

 2. Bird Nest Egg Tart ($23 for 6 pieces) @ King of Nests

-The Bird Nest Egg Tart has a soft creamy egg custard in baked tarts, top with premium bird nests and gold flakes.
-Rather small in size, perfect to pop one right into your mouth.
-Although it’s expensive to pay $23 for 6 small pieces, the ingredients used are up high quality.
+The Bird’s Nest Egg Tart has a soft creamy egg custard in baked tarts, top with premium bird nests and gold flakes.
+The small portion is perfect to pop one right into your mouth.
+Although it’s expensive to pay $23 for 6 small pieces, the ingredients used are high quality.

 Order online at http://www.KingOfNests.com, or call 9038-0126 for inquiries.

-Free delivery for orders of above $200, $10 delivery charge for orders below $200, or self-collect is available at Madame Patisserie.
+Free delivery on orders of above $200, $10 delivery charge for orders below $200, or self-collect is available at Madame Patisserie.

 3. XO Durian Chee Cheong Fun ($5.20) @ House of Rice Rolls and Porridge